Astrofísica Robótica y de Altas Energías (ARAE) – TRACK RECORD

 Some team members have developed models of stellar population synthesis covering the emission due to stellar evolution from radio gamma rays.
 Such synthesis models were used to predict the gamma-ray galactic emission due to the decay of radioactive isotopes such as Al-26 or Fe-60, predictions to be tested with data from the INTEGRAL satellite.
 The models also allows to derive the X-ray emission from star-forming galaxies and theoretical correlations between different energy ranges.
 These models are also able to predict the rate of supernovae and, in the near future, the populations of X-ray binaries in star-forming regions.

-The main goal is the simultaneous observation of GRBs and the study of astrophysical transients.
-First observations began in 1998.
-It is based on two observation stations, a few hundred miles apart with two robotized telescopes (30 and 60 cm), and a corresponding set of all-sky cameras.
-Among the most spectacular results obtained to date, highlights the discovery of the optical afterglow to GRB 130606A, at a redshift of 5.91, when the Universe was only about 1 billion years old. (more on bootes.iaa.es).
+The main BOOTES scientific goal is the simultaneous observation of GRBs and the study of astrophysical transients.
+With the exception of the BOOTES-1 instrumentation, the rest of BOOTES stations host a fast slewing 60cm RC telescope, with a EMCCD camera at the Cassegrain focus providing a 10’ x 10’ FOV.
+Among the most spectacular results obtained to date, highlights the discovery of the optical afterglow to GRB 130606A, at a redshift of 5.91, when the Universe was only about 1 billion years old (http://bootes.iaa.es).

-The ARAE group is also making fully robotic the T60 telescope at Observatorio de Sierra Nevada in Granada, and should become the first robotic near-IR telescope in Europe, when attaching to it the BIRCAM camera.
-It is not just the ability to do first-rate science which has led to the creation of the consortium, but the possibility to train technologists in the field of IR instrumentation, control of robotics and telematics (more on www.iaa.es/bootes-ir).
+The ARAE group is also making fully robotic the T60 (0.6m diameter) telescope at Observatorio de Sierra Nevada in Granada, and it is becoming the first robotic near-IR telescope in Europe, when the BIRCAM near-IR camera is attached.
+It is not just the ability to do first-rate science which has led to the creation of the consortium, but the possibility to train technologists in the field of IR instrumentation, control of robotics and telematics (more on bootes-ir.iaa.es).
+When no GRB alerts will be followed-up, additional near-IR in other fields (from Solar System to Extragalactic Astronomy) will be attempted, as part of the diverse scientific fields pursued by the different IAA groups.